 Fiorano's unique Event Process orchestration model enables the debugging of live Event Processes in real time.
-The debugging model gives a view of the current state of executing service instances within Event Processes and also provides a mechanism to setup event interceptors to capture, view, modify and discard messages flowing between service instances on same or different machines across the network.
+The debugging model gives a view of the current state of executing service instances within Event Processes and also provides a mechanism to setup event interceptors to capture, view, modify and discard messages flowing between service instances on the same or different machines across the network.

-In the sections below, the Simple Chat event process available in the Samples Event Process Repository is used for the illustration.
+In the sections below, Simple Chat event process available in the Samples Event Process Repository is used for the illustration.

 Context Menu option

 Right-click the route on which breakpoint has to be added and select the Add Breakpoint option.

 When the breakpoint is added, the route color is changed to Red.

 Figure 2: Colour of the route changing to red after setting the breakpoint

 To add a breakpoint to a route, perform the following steps: